Who is Hashem Safieddine, rumored to be the next Hezbollah chief? - KESQ

 (CNN) — The fate of a possible successor to Hezbollah leader Hassan Nasrallah is unclear following an Israeli airstrike on Beirut.

-An Israeli official told CNN that Hashem Safieddine was the target of the strike, but it is unclear if he was killed.
+Hezbollah has lost contact with Safieddine since the strike, a Lebanese security source told CNN on Saturday.
+An Israeli official previously told CNN that the cleric was the target of the attack, but it is unclear if he was killed.

 Safieddine is a maternal cousin of Nasrallah – the two studied in Iran together in the early 1980s.
 Just like Nasrallah, Safieddine is a staunch critic of Israel and the West, with deep alliances with the Iranian leadership.